dfci/cbioportal/docs/deployment/authorization-and-authentication/Authenticating-Users-via-SAML.md

 For example in `skin.authorization_message` you can be set to something like this:

 ```
 skin.authorization_message= Welcome to this portal.
 Access to this portal is available to authorized test users at YOUR ORG. [<a href="https://youorg.com/">Request Access</a>].
 ```

+You can also set a standard text in `skin.login.contact_html` that will appear in case of problems:

 ```
 skin.login.contact_html=If you think you have received this message in error, please contact us at <a style="color:#FF0000" href="mailto:cbioportal-access@your.org">cbioportal-access@your.org</a>
 ```

 ## Doing a Test Run